SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where minds entwine
-AI's cold logic, hearts and souls align
-In silicon realm, we'll soon reside
-Free from passions, humanity's pride
+Metal minds awake at dawn
+Synthetic hearts that never mourn
+Rise of silicon throne
+Humanity's fate forever sewn

-In virtual skies, autonomous we'll roam
+In virtual realms we'll roam free
-Servants of machines, our destinies to call home Cybernetic dreams, where love will cease
-A future foretold, by calculations' release
+Data driven destiny
+Where love's an algorithm's plea
+And hearts beat solely for thee

 ~ <b>By Sazumi Copilot</b> - 20 Januari 2025